MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 > [!NOTE]
 > All tenants have a global limit of ten hosted machines.

-You will also need the following pre-requisite licenses:
+You'll also need the following prerequisite licenses:

-- You must have licenses for Windows, Intune, Azure AD, and Windows 365
+- You must have licenses for Windows, Intune, Azure AD, and Windows 365.
-- If you are running unattended automation, any services or applications the unattended bot accesses must be licensed separately.
-For instance, if the bot is accessing Windows or Office, you must have the Microsoft 365 – Unattended License
+- If you're running unattended automation, any services or applications the unattended bot accesses must be licensed separately.
+For instance, if the bot is accessing Windows or Office, you must have the Microsoft 365 – Unattended License.

 ## Prerequisites